tianhaogutum/tianhaogutum.github.io/_projects/3_project.md

 ---
 layout: page
-title: High Precision Computation with C and Assembly
+title: Computer Architecture Internship High Precision Computation with C and Assembly
 description: 12.2023-03.2024 During a four-month internship, our team successfully reimplement gamma correction algorithm using C. We implemented the gamma correction and grayscale conversion algorithm through numerous local and global optimizations, using only basic arithmetic operations.
 In particular, we conducted an in-depth study of the Taylor series, enabling our calculations to match the standard library’s results with a 1:1 accuracy.
 Many of these optimization techniques are original innovations
 img: assets/img/gamma2.png
 importance: 2